blackshadowsoftwareltd/Issue-Solving-Way-And-Guides/Linux RPM Red Hat Package Manager.md

 create a file inside the Linux directory `linux/packaging/rpm/make_config.yaml`

 and add the following content:
-note: this configuration is combined for both Linux DEB and RPM.

 ```yaml
 display_name: My App Name # Change this to your app name.